-From 1972, this the last 16mm film I made just for fun.
-I got the idea from a Monty Python bit.
+From 1972, this is the last 16mm film I made just for fun.
+I got the idea from "Beyond the Fringe," a British comedy stage revue in the 60's.
+My Drama professor played an audio tape recording of a part of their show in which someone was stabbed with a sword and said "Now tis steel twixt gut and bladder interposed!"
+I never forgot how funny that line sounded.
+And so some years later I made a movie using such silly expressions.
 It's an evening in the LA home of 3 hippies - as if Shakespeare had written it.
-It is hardly Shakespeare of course, but I thought that the language in use during Shakespeare's time was overly ornate and complex, and this film makes fun of that.
+It is hardly Shakespeare of course, but I think the language in Shakespeare's time was overly ornate and complex.
+This film makes fun of that.

 This film was shot using a rented 16mm Arriflex BL, Nagra tape recorder and a shotgun mic - "real" film equipment this time.
 I had volunteer actors from USC, a small crew of Jerry Fairbanks employees and a budget of $1,000!
 The "set" is the actual Hollywood apartment of Les Blank, a member of the Academy of Motion Picture Arts and Sciences, who produced quite a few documentary films about musicians.
 I even did the negative cutting for a couple of those.
 My friend, David Ludwig, who I have known since 7th grade, did the titles.